bigricherd/MyFitnessCal/README.md

       <img src="https://user-images.githubusercontent.com/106716130/199437517-117859a4-00a5-4dfb-9979-066eb0ce917e.gif" />

   <h4> Time zone support </h4>
       So that calendar events (sessions) display on the calendar at the correct time.
+Changing time zone from Pacific to Eastern Time results in the session being rendered on the calendar three hours later.
             <img src="https://user-images.githubusercontent.com/106716130/199437363-bfa3cc23-66cb-48d5-bf87-23db93148c76.gif" />
   <h4> Deactivate account </h4>
   The error "user does not exist" is proof that the user "demo" was deleted.